A kit with the circuit board parts for this circuit is available from CirKits.com.

 If you plan on using the isolated Low Voltage detect signal to reset a computer, connect pin 1 of CN2 to the computer's ground line and connect pin 2 of CN2 to the computer's active-low reset line.
 For monitoring the low voltage signal with a computer's digital input line, connect pin 1 of CN2 to ground and pin 3 of CN2 to the computer's V+, the signal on pin2 of CN2 will go low when the Low Voltage condition is detected.
 Your software can monitor this input and perform a controlled shutdown when the signal goes low.

 When the LVD1 is used to control power to a computer, the computer is normally configured to shut down when the Low Voltage signal turns on.
 If the compter halts and stops consuming significant power, the battery voltage will stop dropping and the DAS1 may not reach the OFF state where the load power is shut off.
-When the battery voltage rises again from the charging source, the computer may not automatically restart since the power was never shut off.
+When the battery voltage rises again from the charging source, the computer will not automatically restart since the power was never shut off.
 This situation was observed with a LVD1 powering a Raspberry Pi single board computer.

 The above circuit solves this problem by switching on a secondary load when the low voltage condition activates and the load power is on.
 The presence of the secondary load insures that the battery discharges to the Off setpoint after the primary load powers itself off.
 The CD4001 quad NOR gate is wired to function as a 3 input NOR gate, this is equivalent to a 3 input AND gate with inverted inputs.